Clive Puzey

 Clive Puzey (born 11 July 1941) is a Rhodesian former racing driver.
 He began taking part in the South African Formula One Championship in 1963 with a Lotus 18/21, finishing seventh in the Rand Grand Prix the following year.
 He was born in Bulawayo.

 Puzey's only Formula One World Championship Grand Prix attempt came when he entered the 1965 South African Grand Prix with his Lotus-Climax, but he failed to pre-qualify.
 He was one of only six drivers from Rhodesia (divided in modern-day Zambia and Zimbabwe) to enter a World Championship Formula One race.

-He continued to race in the South African Formula One Championship until 1969, scoring three podiums in 1966.
+He continued to race in the South African Formula One Championship until 1969, winning the Rand Autumn Trophy in 1964 and scoring three podiums in 1966.
 After his racing career ended, Puzey ran a garage in his home town of Bulawayo until 2000.
 Being an outspoken critic of Robert Mugabe's government, he was repeatedly threatened until he left the country and moved to Australia.